LukaHarambasic/harambasic.de/content/projects/corona-warn-app.md

 ---
 title: Corona-Warn-App
-desc: I got the opportunity to work on the german Corona-Warn-App.
-While Google and Apple where still working on the Exposure Notification Framework we already started to build a native app based on the API.
-I focused on the UI implementation of the Android app.
+desc: I worked on the Android version of the german Corona-Warn-App.
+In the beginning I focused on the UI implementation for version 1.0.0 which we delivered after 50 days.
+Some weeks later I slowly stopped programming and took more responsibility in the team as Teamlead and Scrum Master.
 img: corona-warn-app.jpg
 alt: A screenshot of the Corona-Warn-App homescreen.
-time: 2020 - today
 links:
     -
         title: Website